Master's Programme in Information and Communication Technology

 Be aware that all topics in the seminar courses might not be available every semester.

-Combination of lectures, assignments, paper studies, lab, and report writing.
+Combination of lectures, assignments, paper studies, lab, report writing and self-study.
 The tasks are done individually or in small groups with group supervision.

 Assessment methods and criteria

-Graded portfolio assessment.
-Information about the content of the portfolio will be given in LMS by the start of the semester for each seminar.
+Graded portfolio assessment, individually or in groups.
+Groups are given joint grades.
+Information about the content of the portfolio will be given in Canvas by the start of the semester.

 The study programme manager, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.
 Information about evaluation method for the course will be posted on Canvas.